blibdoolpoolp/StarfieldFiles/README.md

 # ↓↓↓ Modlist Located Below Detailed Installation Instructions ↓↓↓

 ## ***!!!READ/DO THIS FIRST BEFORE MODIFYING ANYTHING!!!***
 ## The first thing anyone who wants to mod Starfield must do is run the [Modfix by Crypton](https://www.nexusmods.com/starfield/mods/1367).
-You must do this before you start installing mods or tweaks or anything you install _will_ get ruined and you have to start all over.
+You must do this before you start installing mods or tweaks or any mods you install _will_ get disabled.

 ### _Background on Why it's Needed:_